- Home |

 Other CDRC Activities:

-The purpose of the American Heart Association funded undergraduate research training program at Marshall University is to encourage promising undergraduate students from all disciplines, including women and members of minority groups underrepresented in the sciences, to consider research careers while supporting the highest quality scientific investigation broadly related to cardiovascular disease and stroke.
+The purpose of the American Heart Association funded undergraduate research training program at Marshall University is to encourage promising undergraduate students from all disciplines, including women and members of minoritized groups underrepresented in the sciences, to consider research careers while supporting the highest quality scientific investigation broadly related to cardiovascular disease and stroke.

 Interns participating in the program will perform nine weeks of graduate-level research in the laboratory of Marshall University School of Medicine faculty.
-Participants will receive formal research training while expanding their learning experience through workshops, seminars on current topics, mentoring and use of state-of-the-art core facilities.
+Participants will receive formal research training while expanding their learning experience through workshops, seminars on current topics, mentoring and the use of state-of-the-art core facilities.

 Faculty mentors have provided projects that will introduce students to contemporary research broadly related to cardiovascular disease and stroke.